johnschriner/presentations/bibliography-soviet_linguistics.md

 -
 Brandist, C., & Chown, K. (2010).
 Politics and the theory of language in the USSR, 1917-1938: The birth of sociological linguistics.
 London: Anthem Press.

 _This is a chronological set of essays that range from topics like pre-revolution linguistics to the bitter reaction to "bourgeois linguistics" in the early years of the revolution up to the 1930's.
 One essay focuses on the academics of Stalin and nation-building.
 Surprisingly little is mentioned of Marr and Japhetism except for an occasional awareness of official dogma.

+[https://github.com/johnschriner/presentations/files/93033/notes.-.Politics.and.the.Theory.of.Language.in.the.USSR.1917-1938._.The.Birth.of.Sociological.Linguistics.pdf](Here) are my notes and hightlights from the text.

 ###Philosophy of Language, Nicholas Yakovlevich Marr, and Marxism
 -